Market Watch (Q3' 2020)

-AMD's market share from last quarter increased by 2.3%, Intel's decreased -3.4%, and Nvidia's market share increased by 1.10%, as indicated in the following chart.
+AMD's market share from last quarter increased by 1.3%, Intel's decreased by -1.4%, and Nvidia's market share increased by 0.09%, as indicated in the following chart.

-- The attach rate of GPUs (includes integrated and discrete GPUs) to PCs for the quarter was 130% which was down -6.69% from last quarter.
+- The GPU's overall attach rate (which includes integrated and discrete GPUs, desktop, notebook, and workstations) to PCs for the quarter was 122%, up 0.6% from last quarter.

-- Desktop graphics add-in boards (AIBs) that use discrete GPUs increased 0.34% from last quarter.
+- Desktop graphics add-in boards (AIBs that use discrete GPUs) increased by 13.44% from the last quarter.

-- Q1'19 saw a no change in tablet shipments from last quarter.
+- Q3'20 saw an increase in tablet shipments from last quarter.

-GPUs are traditionally a leading indicator of the market, since a GPU goes into every system before it is shipped, and most of the PC vendors are guiding cautiously for next quarter, an average of 6%.
+GPUs are traditionally a leading indicator of the market since a GPU goes into every system before the suppliers ship the PC.